deepworks-net/docker-utils/docs/funcs.md

 - DOCKER_DOMAIN - The domain to publish to ie: docker.myrepo.com
 - IMAGE_PATH - The path where the image resides.
 IE mycompany
 - IMAGE_NAME - The name of the image.
 IE apache
-- BASEVER_FULL - The Full version tag of the image.
-IE v1.4.2

 ### BUILD_IMAGE
 Requires 3 parameters: